-- October 14, 2003, and that warning was limited to patients with certain risk factors.
+207. Gilead failed to include any warning about the need to monitor bone effects until October 14, 2003, and that warning was limited to patients with certain risk factors.
 Since then, Gilead has only suggested that doctors monitor, and only informs patients that monitoring may be necessary, for patients with certain risk factors for bone adverse effects.
-Gilead's inadequate kidney monitoring warnings also prevented doctors from detecting early signs of kidney damage that can lead to bone density loss. - 216.
-Gilead failed to warn about the need for universal monitoring even though it knew that all patients taking TDF are at risk for renal and bone adverse effects. - 217.
-Gilead failed to warn about the need for universal monitoring even after patients without preexisting risk factors experienced kidney and bone effects. - 218.
+Gilead's inadequate kidney monitoring warnings also prevented doctors from detecting early signs of kidney damage that can lead to bone density loss.

+- 208. Gilead failed to warn about the need for universal monitoring even though it knew that all patients taking TDF are at risk for renal and bone adverse effects. - 209.
+Gilead failed to warn about the need for universal monitoring even after patients without preexisting risk factors experienced kidney and bone effects. - 210.
 Gilead failed to warn about the need for universal renal monitoring even though patients with a certain level of renal impairment should not take its TDF products or, if TDF products are to be administered to certain renally impaired patients, the dosing interval must be adjusted.
 The Viread and Truvada labels require a dosing interval adjustment for patients with creatinine clearance of 30-49 mL per minute, and Atripla and Complera cannot be taken by patients with a creatinine clearance of less than 50 mL per minute.
-Frequent monitoring of all patients' kidney function is necessary to ensure that patients' kidneys are healthy enough to continue treatment or patients receive a needed dose interval adjustment. - 219.
+Frequent monitoring of all patients' kidney function is necessary to ensure that patients' kidneys are healthy enough to continue treatment or patients receive a needed dose interval adjustment. - 211.
 Presented with signs of nephrotoxicity, physicians could have weighed further treatment options, such as increased monitoring, less frequent dosing, or drug discontinuation, before the damage manifested, worsened, or became irreversible.
-By failing to warn doctors to monitor all patients for TDF-associated toxicity, Gilead delayed the diagnosis of TDF-associated harm, causing or enhancing injuries that would have been prevented or lessened through early detection.

-220. On May 21, 2007, Gilead added to the Viread label a recommendation that doctors calculate creatinine clearance (one measure of kidney function) in all patients before initiating treatment with a TDF-based product and as clinically appropriate during therapy.
-Gilead recommended monitoring of creatinine clearance and serum phosphorus only for patients at risk for renal impairment.63
+By failing to warn doctors to monitor all patients for TDF-associated toxicity, Gilead delayed the diagnosis of TDF-associated harm, causing or enhancing injuries that would have been prevented or lessened through early detection. - 212.
+On May 21, 2007, Gilead added to the Viread label a recommendation that doctors calculate creatinine clearance (one measure of kidney function) in all patients before at risk for renal impairment.